 A motto that resonates with me, and that I want to share with the BFC community, is a quote from the great Nez Perce chief of the Wallowa Band, Chief Joseph, “The Earth and I are of one mind.”
 This is how I see my brief existence: I am child of the Earth, and I will respect, honor, and protect my Mother.

 My involvement with BFC is rooted in my advocacy and feelings of personal responsibility to Mother Earth’s children, and to my people.
 As a warrior, I take my sacred relationship with all sentient beings seriously.
-I will speak for the buffalo, who cannot speak for themselves.
+To honor you, our supporters, I will give my all in standing with Brother Buffalo.